JustBrad/AccountingLedger/README.md

 - **Search by Vendor** - Display all entries from specified vendor

+- **Custom Search** - Display all entries that meet a certain criteria

 - **Back** - Go back to the Ledger screen